LeoFrancis/SLAM_implementation/README.md

 5. Usin orb find the important features in the image
 6. Map the features from two consecutie images
 7. Plot the map and display the output
+8. Added the matchign technique using KNN macthing